ProperDocs Installation

 If you are using Windows, some of the above commands may not work out-of-the-box.

-A quick solution may be to preface every Python command with python -m
+A quick solution may be to preface every Python command with py -m

 like this: